 Finally, the employers of the students are surveyed regularly.
-Employers who participate in the University's applied learning strategies receive quarterly interaction and perform a review of their student-employees by the students' program directors.
-The employers of UoNA graduates are surveyed annually to assess how well prepared our graduates are for the tasks they face on the job.
+Employers who participate in the University's applied learning strategies perform a review of their student-employees that is conducted by the ISO manager.
+The employers of UoNA graduates are surveyed semi-annually to assess how well prepared our graduates are for the tasks they face on the job.